Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-Fig.\ref{figure_external_input}(c)--(f) show that the mean activities and individual neuronal activities are coherent in dynamics synchronous with the inputs.
+Fig.\ref{figure_external_input}(a)--(d) show that the mean activities and individual neuronal activities are coherent in dynamics synchronous with the inputs.
 This has a computational implication.
-Suppose that we read out microscopic fluctuations by taking a weighted average with $O(1/N)$ weighting coefficients, as described by the following equation:
+Suppose that we read out microscopic fluctuations of these networks by taking a weighted average with $O(1/N)$ weighting coefficients, as described by the following equation:

-Recall that $\check{\phi } _k$ is the population average of $\phi (h_i^{(k)}(t))$ over population $k$ .
+Here, $\check{\phi } _k$ denotes the population average of $\phi (h_i^{(k)}(t))$ over the population $k$.
 In the above equation, the contribution of this population average is subtracted.
-This is because the population-averaged activity simply replicates external inputs, and reading out this component does not have much computational value.
+This is because the population-averaged activity simply replicates the external inputs, and reading out this component does not have much computational value.

-If the dynamics are coherent, we expect suitably read-out values, $\gamma (t)$, to be $O(1)$.
-In contrast, if the dynamics are chaotic, the ensemble of neuronal activities can be regarded as an incoherent Gaussian process, and therefore, values read out from them are expected to be $O(1/\sqrt{N} )$.
+If the dynamics are coherent, we expect the read-out values, $\gamma (t)$, to be $O(1)$.
+In contrast, if the dynamics are chaotic, the ensemble of neuronal activities can be regarded as an incoherent Gaussian fluctuations, and therefore, values read out from them are expected to be $O(1/\sqrt{N} )$.
 We numerically test this hypothesis by examining the values read out with the following weighting coefficients:

 In this equation, we set the coefficients to such values that the initial value of $\gamma (t)$ at time $t_{\mathrm{init}}$ is O(1).
-We show network activities and typical read-out values obtained from them in Fig.\ref{figure_readout_with_regular}(a)--(d).
-The values read out from the coherent regular oscillation show a regular pattern of magnitudes comparable to the initial value, $\gamma (t_{\mathrm{init} })$, [Fig.\ref{figure_readout_with_regular}(b)], while those read out from the irregular activity rapidly decay from the initial value [Fig.\ref{figure_readout_with_regular}(d)].
+We show the network activities and typical read-out values obtained from them in Fig.\ref{figure_readout_with_regular}(a) and (b).
+The values read out from the coherent regular oscillation show a regular pattern of magnitudes comparable to the initial value, $\gamma (t_{\mathrm{init} })$, [Fig.\ref{figure_readout_with_regular}(a)], while those read out from the irregular activity decay rapidly from the initial value [Fig.\ref{figure_readout_with_regular}(b)].
 This observation is consistent with the above argument.
-To further evaluate the magnitudes of the read-out values, we calculate the following normalized standard deviation, $\widehat{S} _{\gamma }$, of $\gamma (t)$ read out from networks of different system sizes:
+To evaluate the magnitudes of the read-out values further, we calculate the following normalized standard deviation, $\widehat{S} _{\gamma }$, of $\gamma (t)$ for networks of different system sizes: